proaralyst/life/README.md

 # life
 Playing with simulations on a grid.
-The aim is to start of small & build complexity.
+The aim is to start off small & build complexity.

 ## Todo